Dawbuts Animal Health

 Giving you the tools for animal health and production

-Backed by the Dawbuts Laboratory, Dawbuts Farm Services (DFS) specialises in the management and control of internal and external parasites of sheep and cattle.
+Backed by the Dawbuts Laboratory, Dawbuts Animal Health (DAH) specialises in the management and control of internal and external parasites of sheep and cattle.
 We come to your farm and develop cost effective solutions to manage parasites and increase livestock production on your farm.

 Consultancy & Advice